MLagomarsino/Cooperative_Robotics/README.md

   4. Implementing a Fixed-base Manipulation Action
   5. Floating Manipulation
   6. Floating Manipulation with Arm-Vehicle Coordination Scheme

+The implementation exploits the functionalities of the powerful MATLAB environment.

 ## Authors
 | Name | E-mail | ID |